 You've spent your whole life building a secure financial future for your family and have a solid financial and estate plan.
-But, have you prepared your family for the inheritances they will receive as part of that planning?
-Preserving wealth is about more than just passing along assets - it's about preparing future generations to be good stewards of your financial wealth through a shared vision of your family's values and priorities.
+But, have you prepared your family for the inheritances they will receive as part of that legacy planning?
+Preserving and protecting wealth is about more than just passing along assets - it's about preparing future generations to be good stewards of your financial wealth through a shared vision of your family's values and priorities.

 Defining Wealth Goes Beyond Dollars

 Human.
 For most people, core values include: family, health, talents, background and attitudes.
 Examples: Would you rather have Shakespeare's pen or his wit?
 Michael Jordan's shoes or his jump shot?
 Shakespeare's pen and Jordan's jump shot are both examples of human wealth.
 (This can sometimes include family heirlooms that have little or no real financial value, but are treasures to family members.)

 Intellectual.
 This is the sum total of our life experiences, including our formal and informal education.
 This may include our commitment to spiritual beliefs or practices (although some families separate that out as "spiritual wealth").

 Financial.
 This refers to our collective financial assets or material wealth: real estate, cars, cash accounts, stocks, bonds, life insurance and retirement accounts.

 Social.
 These include both our social resources (relationship, family and community support, etc.) and our contributions back to society (meeting our responsibilities as good citizens and neighbors, charitable gifts and volunteer work).
 It includes the network of social connections that exist between people and their shared values and norms of behavior, which enables and encourages mutually advantageous social cooperation.